Strichartz estimates for the half Klein-Gordon equation on asymptotically flat backgrounds and applications to cubic Dirac equations: Introduction

 \subsection{Organisation}

 The rest of this paper is organised as follows.
 We end this section by introducing notation.

 Section \ref{sec:dirac} is devoted to the introduction of the Dirac operator on curved space-time.
-The most important part of Section \ref{sec:dirac} is to define projection-type operators in order to reformulate the Dirac equation as half-Klein-Gordon equations.
+The most important part of Section \ref{sec:dirac} is to define projection-type operators in order to reformulate the Dirac equation as half-Klein-Gordon equations up to lower-order terms.
+We also show that these lower order terms turn out to satisfy the error-type estimates \eqref{est-lower-error} provided that the metric satisfies a weak asymptotic flatness assumption \eqref{dirac-asymp-flat1} and \eqref{dirac-asymp-flat2}.
+Hence the study of the Dirac equation is reduced to a more general class of the half-Klein-Gordon equations.

+Section \ref{sec:local-energy-estimate} contains the most important setup of the reduction via the localisation of space and frequency simultaneously.
+Beginning with the original half-Klein-Gordon operator $D_t+A^\pm$, we mollify

+by truncation and regularisation of the coefficients, and we obtain a family of mollified operators $A^\pm_{(k)}$, which obey the frequency-localisation property up to an acceptable error.
+From this we define a globally mollified operator

+where $S_k$ is the projection onto the frequency annulus of size $2^k$.
+Proposition \ref{prop-mollified-operator} allows us to replace the original $A^\pm$ by $\widetilde{A}^\pm$ at the expense of a small error.
+We also apply a scaling argument and analyse the scaled operator $\mathcal A^\pm_{(k)}$, which is localised at unit frequency (for each $k$).

-Based on the properties of a parametrix (Proposition \ref{prop-parametrix}), which rely on the microlocal analysis of Section \ref{sec:micro} and the construction in Section \ref{sec:para}), we prove the endpoint Strichartz estimates and establish small data global well-posedness and scattering for the cubic Dirac equation in Section \ref{sec:local-energy-estimate}.
+In Section \ref{sec:local-energy-estimate}, assuming that we have constructed an outgoing parametrix for the scaled operator $D_t+\mathcal A^\pm_{(k)}$ (which is postponed to Section \ref{sec:para}) satisfying the dispersive estimate, we obtain an outgoing parametrix for the operator $D_t+A^\pm_{(k)}$.
+Hence, we obtain a parametrix for the globally mollified operator $D_t+ \widetilde A^\pm$ satisfying endpoint Strichartz estimates, which immediately imply the Strichartz estimates for the original half-Klein-Gordon operator due to Proposition \ref{prop-mollified-operator}.
+Then, we establish small data global well-posedness and scattering for the cubic Dirac equation as a direct application.